Chill spring anchors this shady park with swimming, campground, kayaking near Tampa Bay

 There is a modern, well-stocked SweetBay supermarket about two miles from the campground on County Road 640 at Fishhawk Blvd.

-A state-designated paddle trail ends at the Lithia Springs Park canoe launch with easy access to the river.
-The put-in for the Alafia River Paddling Trail is 6.5 miles upstream at Alderman’s Ford County Park.
+A state-designated paddle trail ends at the Lithia Spring Conservation Park canoe launch with easy access to the river.
+The put-in for the Alafia River Paddling Trail is 6.5 miles upstream (by car) at Alderman’s Ford County Park.
+The river paddle trail itself is about 11.5 miles long.

 The current can be swift in sections and the trail features a few moderate Class I rapids, when the water level is just right.
 When levels are low, you will bump bottom.
 When too high, you will ride right over them.